CoderFoundry/FindMissingDigit/README.md

 - **String manipulation and parsing**—critical for real-world data processing.
 - **Defensive coding**—validating inputs, avoiding runtime errors, handling unexpected or malformed data.
-- **Testing all possibilities**—brute-force logic with performance considerations.
 - **Understanding problem requirements**—paying close attention to rules like “no leading zeros” or valid math.

 Keep practicing challenges like this to build up the instincts and skills you need to excel in real-world coding and interviews!